Graduate Department of Chemical and Biomedical Engineering

 • Michigan Language Assessment: 55

-Students who do not have a bachelor's degree in biomedical/chemical engineering may be required to complete a department-designated sequence of undergraduate courses with grade of "B" or higher in each course.
+Students who do not have a bachelor's degree in biomedical engineering may be required to complete a department-designated sequence of undergraduate courses with grade of “B” or higher in each course.
+Additionally, depending upon the courses taken for the biomedical engineering undergraduate degree, students with undergraduate degrees in biomedical engineering may need to take such undergraduate courses as biotransport phenomena.
+The department will evaluate the undergraduate transcript and make appropriate recommendations.
 In all cases, an applicant must have taken a course in differential equations and have completed sequences in basic sciences (biology, chemistry, and physics) prior to their matriculation.
 Typical undergraduate course sequences (in preparation for graduate courses) may include, but are not limited to, the following courses:

 BME 3100 Biomaterials (3)